Barometre-de-la-Science-Ouverte/bso3-harvest-publication/README.md

 * Optionally, aggregated metadata from biblio-glutton for an article are accessed and stored together with the full text resources.

-* As a bonus, image thumbnails of the front page of the PDF are created and stored with the PDF.

 * It is also possible to harvest only a random sample of PDF instead of complete sets.

+* A postgres database can track the harvesting of the publications harvested when launched with docker-compose.

 The utility can be used in particular to harvest the **Unpaywall** dataset (PDF) and the **PMC** publications (PDF and corresponding NLM XML files).

 ## Requirements

 The utility requires Python 3.6 or more.
-It is developed for a deployment on a POSIX/Linux server (it uses `imagemagick` to generate thumbnails, `gzip` and `wget` as external process).
-An S3 account and a dedicated S3 bucket or a SWIFT object storage and a dedicated SWIFT container must have been created for the cloud storage of the data collection.
+It is developed for a deployment on a POSIX/Linux server (`gzip` and `wget` as external process).
+A SWIFT object storage and a dedicated SWIFT container must have been created for the cloud storage of the data collection.

 The utility will use some local storage dedicated to the embedded databases keeping track of the advancement of the harvesting, metadata and temporary downloaded resources.
 Consider a few GB of free space for a large scale harvesting of TB of PDF.